GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/getting-started/index.md

 1. **Complete the source registration**.
 Upon receiving the request, respond with the header [`Attribution-Reporting-Register-Source`](/docs/privacy-sandbox/attribution-reporting/register-attribution-source/#step-2-respond-with-header-clicks-and-views).
 In that header, specify the desired Attribution Reporting configuration.
 This step is the same for both clicks and views.

+    Refer to [Register attribution sources](/docs/privacy-sandbox/attribution-reporting/register-attribution-source/#step-2-respond-with-header-clicks-and-views) for the steps.

 More details on [event-level reports](https://github.com/WICG/attribution-reporting-api/blob/main/EVENT.md) here.

 ### Summary report generation